smart-frogg/RepData_PeerAssessment1/doc/PA1_template.md

 ![plot of chunk unnamed-chunk-4](./PA1_template_files/figure-html/unnamed-chunk-4.png)

 We are seeing a clear maximum at **8:35** five-minutes interval.
+In peak we observe value **206.1698**.
+It is **41.234** steps in a minute.

 But what about anonymous person?
 Usually this person wakes up at 5:30 and go to bed in period between 19:30 and 22:00.
 These numbers are not calculated, I just added it to the plot (green lines).
-In peak we observe **`41.234`** steps in a minute.
 [Wiki](https://en.wikipedia.org/wiki/Running) told us that these is more than 100 the number of steps per minute when running and race walking.
 So, near 8:30 our person just goes to work.

 ## Imputing missing values